samgriesemer/vim-roam/README.md

   positional information inside the wiki documents, which can take time for large files or large wikis.
 Luckily, it's trivial to amortize the conversion costs after initially indexing notes, so bulk processing only takes place once.
-Still, this can take some time; on my system it takes roughly 3 minutes to build the index for ~2500 pages.
+Still, this can take some time; for example, on my system it takes roughly 3 minutes to build the index for ~2500 pages from scratch.

 # Usage
 The primary command exposed by vim-roam is `:ToggleBacklinkBuffer`, and is by default